snowzach/tensorflow-multiarch/README.md

-# TENSORFLOW-ON-ARM
+# TENSORFLOW-MULTIARCH

-This is my attempt to build a recent Tensorflow wheel and Docker image compatible with ARM32 and ARM64 devices.
+This is my attempt to build a recent Tensorflow wheel and Docker image compatible with multiple architectures and processors.

-- Tensorflow v2.7.0
+It's currently using Tensorflow v2.7.0

+It supports the following architectures:
+- ARM32
+- AARCH64
+- X86_64 processors without AVX extensions.

-The wheels are in the [release](https://github.com/snowzach/tensorflow-on-arm/releases) section
+The wheels are in the [release](https://github.com/snowzach/tensorflow-multiarch/releases) section

-The docker images are `docker.io/snowzach/tensorflow-on-arm` [here](https://hub.docker.com/r/snowzach/tensorflow-on-arm)
+The docker images are `docker.io/snowzach/tensorflow-multiarch` [here](https://hub.docker.com/r/snowzach/tensorflow-multiarch)

+The default/latest docker images includes arm32, arm64 and amd64-noavx

 ## Compiling Tensorflow Wheel
 I checked out the Tensorflow source at version 2.7.0 and I had to edit the file `tensorflow/tools/ci_build/pi/build_raspberry_pi.sh` and insert on line 99 to add an ARMHF target.